Best Caribbean Islands: How to Choose the Right One for Your Trip

 Trip from IND | 2 legs (1 stop) to MBJ, around 6 hours |

-Ease once in destination | Use tour operators/transfer companies to explore outside the resort.
-Island is 4,000 square miles so drive time between airport in Montego Bay and resort areas of Negril and Ocho Rios can be long.
+Ease once in destination | Use tour operators/transfer companies to explore outside the resort because of crime.
+Island is 4,000 square miles, so drive time between airport in Montego Bay and resort areas of Negril and Ocho Rios can be long.
 For South Coast and east side, fly into Kingston. |

 Accommodations | Many large all-inclusives serving both adult-only and all-family guests.
 Sandals has 7 resorts (adult-only) and Beaches has 2 with another being built (all-family) plus many other resort brands. |